farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 The request is a JSON consisting of:

-- `notificationId`: a UUIDv4 identifier that servers as an idempotency key and will be passed back to the frame via context.
+- `notificationId`: a string (max size 128) that servers as an idempotency key and will be passed back to the frame via context.
 A Farcaster client should deliver only one notification per user per `notificationId`, even if called multiple times.
 - `title`: title of the notification, max 32 characters
 - `body`: body of the notification, max 128 characters
 - `targetUrl`: the target frame URL to open when a user clicks the notification.
 It must match the domain for which the notification token was issued.
 Max 256 characters.